-Longtime Southeastern Conference coach Tim Horton enters his second year on the Vanderbilt staff, serving as Derek Mason’s running backs coach.
+For longtime Southeastern Conference coach Tim Horton, the 2020 season is his second on the Vanderbilt staff, serving as the Commodores’ running backs coach.

-Horton has coached in the SEC for the last 12 years, serving as the offensive assistant coach at Auburn and Arkansas.
-During that time, he has coached five SEC players of the year and nine all-conference running backs.
+Horton has coached in the SEC for well over a decade, serving as the offensive assistant coach at Auburn and Arkansas.
+During that time, he has coached five SEC Players of the Year and nine all-conference running backs.

-Since 2013, Horton has served as Auburn’s running backs coach.
+From 2013-18, Horton served as Auburn’s running backs coach.
 He also served as the Tigers’ recruiting coordinator in 2015-16.
 In 2018, the Tiger offense averaged 30.9 points/game, 389.9 total yards and 167.5 rushing yards.
 Horton’s top pupil last year, JaTarvious Whitlow, earned All-SEC freshman recognition after rushing for 787 yards and six touchdowns.

 From 2013-17, Horton coached four running backs that paced the SEC in rushing: Heisman Trophy finalist Tre Mason (2013), Cameron Artis-Payne (2014), Kamryn Pettway (2016) and Kerryon Johnson (2017).
 Mason and Johnson both earned SEC Offensive Player of the Year honors during Horton’s tenure.

 In 2017, Horton coordinated special teams for the Tigers and coached kicker Daniel Carlson, who was the SEC’s special teams player of the year.
 Horton became the only assistant in league history to coach the SEC offensive and special teams players of the year in the same season.